Kronark/Node-Compiler-Prototype/docs/frontend/nodes/socket_type.md

 5. Text:
     - Provides a *single line text* input if not connected
     - Permitted characters, minimum length and maximum length controlled via parameters
+6. Colour:
+    - Provides a *colour picker* input if not connected

 ## Requires